lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   The words "component" or "primitive" are used interchangeably to refer to a cryptographic algorithm that is used internally within a composite algorithm.
-For example this could be an asymmetric algorithm such as "ML-KEM-768" or "RSA-OAEP", or a KDF such as "HMAC-SHA256".
+For example this could be an asymmetric algorithm such as "ML-KEM-768" or "RSA-OAEP".

 **DER:**
   Distinguished Encoding Rules as defined in [X.690].